natandaniel/room-booking-webapp/fifty_shades_of_blush_front/README.md

-# Blog : Fifty Shades Of Blush - 50shadesofblush.com
+# This project holds the front end software for the blog : "_Fifty Shades Of Blush_"

+The blog is available at the following adress : **_50shadesofblush.fr_**